Parenting Plans in Florida

 Florida Child Custody Determination

 There are other issues that need to be considered as a Florida court will step in if the parents fail to decide upon a Parenting Plan or if the court believes that the Plan is not in the best interest of the child.
 Florida courts determine child custody issues under the Uniform Child Custody Jurisdiction and Enforcement Act.
 Custody cases used to presume the best interest of the child meant that the mother would get custody.
 This has changed over time.
 Under current law, a Florida judge will thoroughly consider each of the facts of the particular case and then give equal consideration to both the father and mother.
 Under normal circumstances, parental responsibility will be shared equally by each of the parents, regardless of who has physical custody of the child.
 This time-sharing determination is set forth in the Parenting Plan.
-A judge does have discretion to alter this if he or she believes that shared parental responsibility would be harmful to the child.
+A judge does have the discretion to alter this if he or she believes that shared parental responsibility would be harmful to the child.

 - Which parent will facilitate an environment in which the child has frequent ongoing contact with the nonresidential parent;